 Midwest Communications starts the Digital Operations department to support both station and client marketing needs.

 Sheboygan and Duluth

-Midwest continued its expansion program with the acquisition of WHBL, WWJR (now WHBZ) and WBFM IN Sheboygan, Wisconsin and WHTC and WYVN in Holland, Michigan as well as the Duluth Minnesota/Superior Wisconsin market stations KDAL AM/FM, KRBR (now KDKE), WDSM, KTCO and KXTP (now WDUL).
+Midwest Communications continued its expansion program with the acquisition of WHBL, WWJR (now WHBZ) and WBFM in Sheboygan, Wisconsin and WHTC and WYVN in Holland, Michigan as well as the Duluth Minnesota/Superior Wisconsin market stations KDAL AM/FM, KRBR (now KDKE), WDSM, KTCO and KXTP (now WDUL).

 Midwest Communications, Inc. acquired an additional six (6) stations in the Hibbing, Minnesota market, WNMT, WMFG AM/FM, KMFG, WTBX and WUSZ which operates in concert with the six (6) stations already owned in the Duluth, Minnesota market.

 Midwest Communications, Inc. acquired WMGI in Terre Haute, Indiana.

 Midwest Communications, Inc. added WACF (now WWVR) and WPRS (now WIBQ) licensed to Paris, IL to the Terre Haute Indiana market.